Aragonese language: Early modern period

 Since 1500, Spanish has been the cultural language of Aragon; many Aragonese wrote in Spanish, and during the 17th century the Argensola brothers went to Castile to teach Spanish.

 Aragonese became a popular village language.
 During the 17th century, popular literature in the language began to appear.
 In a 1650 Huesca literary contest, Aragonese poems were submitted by Matías Pradas, Isabel de Rodas and "Fileno, montañés".

 Contemporary literature

 The 19th and 20th centuries have seen a renaissance of Aragonese literature in several dialects.
 In 1844, Braulio Foz's novel Vida de Pedro Saputo was published in the Almudévar (southern) dialect.
 The 20th century featured Domingo Miral's costumbrist comedies and Veremundo Méndez Coarasa's poetry, both in Hecho (western) Aragonese; Cleto Torrodellas' poetry and Tonón de Baldomera's popular writings in the Graus (eastern) dialect and Arnal Cavero's costumbrist stories and Juana Coscujuela's novel A Lueca, historia d'una moceta d'o Semontano, also in the southern dialect.
+Since 1992, Gara d'Edizions publishing house has published both Aragonese authors and world literature translated into Aragonese.